telus/tds-core/guide/contributing/developer-guide.md

 - Interactive elements are keyboard navigable
 - Assistive technology can parse copy in a reasonable order
 - Animations are slowed or removed when [reduced motion][css-tricks-reduced-motion] is enabled
-- Focusable items are followed when using a screen magnifier

 ## Make a commit